microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 The perfusion lasted until the organ of interest appeared completely blue [@doi:10.1016/j.vph.2018.09.003; @doi:10.1152/ajprenal.00099.2017].
 In bones, it is not possible to visually monitor the described color change.
 Correct perfusion of the neighboring soft tissues serves as an indirect marker of the perfusion within the bone.
-To achieve an ideal perfusion of the vessels within the bone, the perfusion time was prolonged by at least instilling 2 ml extra volume of contrast agent after the timepoint where all the superficial tissues of the extremity or head turned blue.
+To achieve an ideal perfusion of the vessels within the bone, the perfusion time was prolonged by at least instilling 2 ml extra volume of contrast agent after all the superficial tissues of the extremity or head turned blue.
 Such a prolonged perfusion protocol ensured adequate perfusion of the bones of murine hind limbs (see Fig. @fig:1).
 After harvesting, the samples were fixed by immersion in 4% paraformaldehyde (PFA) solution and then scanned using microCT scanners (Bruker microCT, Kontich, Belgium).
 Figure @fig:1 shows the bone microstructure and vascularization of a tibia of a 21-month-old VEGF transgenic male mouse.
 This visualization approach enabled a simultaneous display of bone, its vascularization, and their segmentation.
 Therefore, as presented in our other study, using the obtained datasets we could quantitatively show that the age-related osteoporosis diminishes with improved vascularization [@doi:10.1126/science.abc8479].

-![**MicroangioCT of proximal murine tibia of a 21-month-old VEGF transgenic male mouse.**
+![**microangioCT of proximal murine tibia of a 21-month-old VEGF transgenic male mouse.**
   After perfusion with µAngiofil the murine tibia was harvested, fixated in 4% PFA and imaged by microCT.
   The arrowheads mark the visualized microvessels within the tibia.
   The diameter of the tibia shaft is around 1 mm.